 Collecting transcriptions of imitations

 Participants transcribed between 9 and 20 imitations each.
-They were instructed to write down what they heard as a word so that someone, reading the word they wrote, would sound as much like the message as possible.
-We did not get all imitations transcribed, rather we selected the first and final three imitations in each transmission chain to be transcribed.
+They were instructed to write down what they heard as a word so that the written word would sound as much like the message as possible.
+We selected only the first and final three imitations in each transmission chain to be transcribed.
 Only the transcriptions from participants who passed a catch question were included.
 All transcriptions containing actual English words were excluded from analysis.

 Matching transcriptions to seeds

 Participants completed a modified version of the 4AFC described in Matching imitations to seeds, above.
-Instead of listening to imitations, participants now read a transcription of an imitation--an invented word.
-They were instructed that the word was invented to describe one of four sounds presented to each participant, and they had to guess which one.
+Instead of listening to imitations, participants now read a transcription of an imitation, which they were told was an invented word.
+They were instructed that the word was invented to describe one of four presented sounds, and they had to guess which one.
 We contained the size of the experiment by only using the 4 most frequent transcriptions for each imitation.

 Using transcriptions as category labels